FAA: No more commercial astronaut wings, too many launching

 Earlier this year, the FAA tightened up its qualifications, specifying that awardees must be trained crew members, versus paying customers along for the ride.
 But with the program ending, the decision was made to be all-inclusive, a spokesman said.

-While they may not get wings, future space tourists will get their names added to the FAA’s official commercial astronaut list.
+Future space tourists will get their names put on a FAA commercial spaceflight list.
 To qualify, they must soar at least 50 miles (80 kilometers) on an FAA-sanctioned launch.

 “The U.S. commercial human spaceflight industry has come a long way from conducting test flights to launching paying customers into space,” the FAA’s associate administrator Wayne Monteith said in a statement.
 “Now it’s time to offer recognition to a larger group of adventurers daring to go to space.”